paschal533/Decentralized-Netflix/README.md

-# Decenterized Netflix built with moralis and
+# Decenterized Netflix built with moralis and nextJx